TillF/WASA-SED/docs/index.md

 seasonal: The option "seasonal" requires a specification of the seasonality of the receiver basin in the file `irri_seasons.dat`.
 For more information on seasonality check the example 10) `rainy_seasons.dat` in \[[3.2 Input files for the hillslope module](#3-2-input-files-for-the-hillslope-module)].
 Combined with four values for "rate" this option calculates the demand of the receiver basin for every day in the year.

-cwd: Crop water demand, this options calculates the irrigation demand of the receiver basin based on the FAO crop evapotranspiration method [(FAO, 1998)](#fao-1998).
+cwd: Crop water demand, this option calculates the irrigation demand of the receiver basin based on the FAO crop evapotranspiration method [(FAO, 1998)](#fao-1998).
 Crop water demand according to this method is:

 $$ Demand =max(0,\frac{ETP*k_{crop}-P}{k_{loss}}) * Area_{irrigated}$$